 Be Careful When Involved In Physical Activities

-Even though dental veneers are generally durable, that can be prone to cracks and chipping.
-If you are playing a contact sport be sure to wear a mouth guard
+Even though dental veneers are generally durable, they can be prone to cracks and chipping.
+If you are playing a contact sport be sure to wear a mouthguard

 Maintain Good Dental Hygiene

 As you do not want to neglect your natural teeth is essential never to overlook your dental veneers.
 Even though dental veneers are generally low maintenance regular dental check-ups are always recommended, preferably two per year.
 A dentist will know if you are developing gum and mouth infections which can affect the state of your veneers.
 They will be able to find small cracks and chips and address them before they get worse.